 - Follow recommendations from the Chicago Department of Public Health — wash your hands or use hand sanitizer frequently, avoid touching your face with unwashed hands and cover your noses and mouths when sneezing or coughing

 Entrance and Exit:

-Guests are asked to enter at Michigan Ave. and Madison St. and to exit at Michigan Ave. and Washington St. or via the BP Bridge between Millennium Park and Maggie Daley Park.
+Guests are asked to enter/exit at Michigan Ave. and Madison St., at Michigan Ave. and Washington St. or via the BP Bridge between Millennium Park and Maggie Daley Park.
 All three entrance/exits have accessible ramps.

 If capacity is reached within the Park, entrances will temporarily close.
 Guests will be asked to wait in physically-distanced lines for entry into the park.

 The entrances will be staffed to monitor capacity and reinforce physical distancing and mask wearing.